AlasdairF/Titlecase/README.md

 ##Usage

-    unformatted := ` this is a title by a. forsythe, made to demonstrate an example.
+    unformatted := ` this is a title by a. forsythe, made to demonstrate a example.
 WRITTEN ON 5TH DECEMBER, 2014.` formatted := titlecase.Format(unformatted, titlecase.English)
     // This Is a Title by A. Forsythe, Made to Demonstrate an Example; Written on 5th December, 2014